All in the Family: Hill tribes and Elephants

 Meet the Elephants

-Your guide will meet you at the hotel for your two days “All in the Family: Hill tribes and Elephants” tour.
-Our first stop will be at a typical Northern Thai local market where your guide will do his shopping for the coming days and will explain about some of the local specialties that are for sale here.
-Drive to to Mae Wang and onwards to Mae Sapok, our first destination of today.
+Your guide and driver will meet you at the hotel at 0800 for your two days “All in the Family: Hill tribes and Elephants” tour.
+Our first stop will be at a typical Northern Thai local market where your guide will do his shopping for the coming days and will explain some of the local specialities that are for sale here.
+Drive to Mae Wang and onwards to Mae Sapok, our first destination of today.
+This trip takes place in the Mae Wang area.

-Here we will visit an elephant camp, one of the many camps in this area.
+Here we will visit an elephant camp.
 We selected this camp because we like it.
-You will join a half day elephant activity.
-This is not private.
-Other will join you.
+You will join a half-day elephant activity.
+It is not private.
+Others will join you.
 Your activity today includes preparing a treat for these majestic animals.
-You will also feed them your selfmade delicacy.
+You will also feed them a selfmade delicacy.

-Change to a typical Thai farmer’s dress and join them in their favorite activity which is playing in the water.
+Change to a typical Thai farmer’s dress and join them in their favourite activity which is playing in the water.
 There are plenty of photo opportunities.
 You will learn about the Asian elephant, an animal which is unfortunately threatened with extinction.
-We will enjoy lunch in the camp.
+We will enjoy lunch at the camp.

 A gentle Trek to the Karen Village

-After lunch it is a short drive to the starting point of the trek.
+After lunch, it is a short drive to the starting point of the trek.
 This afternoon we will walk mostly uphill.
-We will follow a great mountain trail along a sparkling stream with crystal clear water until we reach a camp besides a waterfall.
-Here we will stay for a while, enjoying a swim in the cool water.
-After this we will trek further up the mountain to a first Karen village.
+We will follow a high mountain trail along a sparkling stream with crystal clear water until we reach a camp beside a waterfall.
+Here we will stay for a while, enjoying a swim in the cold pool.
+After this, we will trek further up the mountain to a first Karen village.
 Here we will stop for a chat and say hello to the many pigs…Then we are set for the final stage to the Karen village where we will spend the night.

 Overnight will be in a local house.